 When Allen Peters found out he needed surgery after a work injury, the insurance company tried to pretend like he had waited too long to report his accident.
 Allen knew he needed a serious law firm that understood workers’ compensation laws.
 So, he called the Joye Law Firm.
 Our workers’ compensation lawyers made sure that Allen was treated fairly, and we got him the workers’ comp benefits he needed.

-Those of us who live in the lowcountry marveled at the Cooper River Bridge.
-It is an engineering marvel, but as with any worthy goal, the costs to be paid included risk of injury for the hundreds of men and women employed to construct the bridge.
+Those of us who live in the Lowcountry marveled at the Cooper River Bridge.
+It is an engineering marvel, but as with any worthy goal, the costs to be paid included the risk of injury for the hundreds of men and women employed to construct the bridge.

 For Allen Peters, being hired as a head crane operator on the Charleston bridge project was a dream come true.

 “All of my adult life has been spent as a crane operator, and this was the kind of job you dream of,” said Allen.
 “The hours available and the rate of pay was allowing me to make about $60,000.00 a year and I knew the project was set to last for several years.”